 Top 5 Benefits of Myofunctional Therapy

-Myofunctional Therapy is such a buzz word right now.
-It seems like everyone is talking about it, and with the perks of social media, there is a lot of information at everyone’s fingertips.
+“Myofunctional Therapy” is such a buzz word right now.
+It seems like everyone is talking about it, and with access to social media, there is a lot of information (some good, some not so good) at everyone’s fingertips.
 But what is it, and how can it help?
 If you’ve been wondering whether this type of therapy is right for you or your child, here are the top five benefits of myofunctional therapy to help you decide.

 1. Better Breathing: